 Nowadays, most of the best air purifiers come with remote control.
 Wi-Fi comes in scales, coffee machines, and other devices, becoming a new air purifier standard.

 Unfortunately, you won’t connect AirDoctor 3000 purifier to a mobile device.
 But maybe we don’t even need that because of the auto mode and smart sensors.

 AirDoctor 3000 Noise Level

 The Air Doctor 3000 purifier will be ideal if you search for something quiet.
-It is very quiet when the fans are on the low or medium settings, and the rate is around 35dB for those settings.
-However, if the fans are turned on either the high or the turbo settings, the noise level can increase to around 59dB.
-This is perfect for any room in the house, so go ahead and use it for your needs.
+It is quiet when the fans are on the low or medium settings, and the rate is around 39dB for those settings.
+Anything below 40dB is considered to be quiet.

 AirDoctor 3000 CADR, ACH, and Room Coverage

 ACH stands for air changes per hour, which means how many times the air purifier can exchange all air in the room in one hour.

 Here is how many times per hour (ACH) and how large rooms Airdoctor 3000 can clean.

 |1 ACH (1x/hour)||2524 sq. ft.|

 |4 ACH (4x/hour)||631 sq. ft.|